kevnull/pivotal-tracker-alfred-workflow/README.md

 Go to your name->profile in Pivotal Tracker to find this at the bottom

     $token = "INSERT YOUR TOKEN HERE";

-The full name you have in Pivotal Tracker

-    $requested_by = "INSERT YOUR NAME HERE";

 The project id (the number in https://www.pivotaltracker.com/projects/{number})